brillout/wildcard-api/docs/readme.template.md

 This means that you shouldn't deliberately throw exceptions.

-In particular, don't throw an error upon validation failure:
+In particular, don't throw an error upon validation failure.
 ~~~js
 // Node.js server